 - 7400 Facilities Acquisition and Construction.
 Activities concerned with the acquisition of land and buildings, remodeling buildings, construction of buildings and additions, initial installation or extension of service systems and other built-in equipment, and improvements to sites.
 This function is not limited to purchases made with capital funds. - 7410 Facilities Acquisition and Construction Current Expenditures. - 7420 Facilities Acquisition and Construction Capital Outlay. - 7500 Fiscal Services.
 Activities concerned with the fiscal operation of the school system.
-This function includes budgeting, receiving and disbursing cash, financial accounting, payroll, inventory control, and internal auditing.
-Internal audit staff who do not report to the Board should be included in this function.
-Independent auditors or auditors who report directly to the Board should be coded to Function 7100. - Food Services.
-Activities concerned with providing food to pupils and staff in a school or school system.
-This function includes the preparation and service of regular and incidental meals, lunches, or snacks in connection with school activities and the delivery of food.
-Food purchased and served outside the district's defined food services program must be charged as a purchased service of the applicable function. - 7700 Central Services.
+This function includes budgeting, receiving and disbursing cash, financial accounting, payroll, inventory control, internal auditing, and investments and funds management.
+Internal audit staff who do not report to the district school board should be included in this function.
+Independent auditors or auditors who report directly to the district school board should be coded to Function 7100. - Food Services.
+Activities concerned with providing food to students and staff in a school or school system.
+This function includes the preparation and service of regular and incidental meals, lunches, and snacks in connection with school activities and the delivery of food.
+Food purchased and served outside the school district's defined food services program must be charged as a purchased service of the applicable function. - 7700 Central Services.
 Activities, other than general administration, that support the other instructional and supporting services programs.
-These activities are defined in the following subfunctions: - 7710 Planning, Research, Development, and Evaluation Services.
-Activities, on a system-wide basis, associated with conducting and managing programs of planning, research, development, and evaluation. - 7720 Information Services.
-Activities concerned with writing, editing, and other preparation necessary to disseminate educational and administrative information to pupils, staff, managers, or the general public through direct mailing, the various news media, or personal contact. - 7730 Staff Services.
-Activities concerned with maintaining an efficient staff for the school district, including such activities as recruiting and placement, staff transfers, staff health services, and position control.
-In-service training of non-instructional personnel, including teaching paraprofessionals, must be recorded as a cost of this function. - 7740 Statistical Services.
+These activities are defined in the following subfunctions: - Planning, Research, Development, and Evaluation Services.
+System-wide activities associated with conducting and managing programs of planning, research, development, and evaluation.
+Planning services include selecting or identifying overall, long-range goals and priorities.
+Research services include the systematic study of the various aspects of education.
+Development services include the deliberate, evolving process of improving educational programs.
+Evaluation services judge an outcome based on established goals. - Information Services.
+Activities concerned with writing, editing, and other preparation necessary to disseminate educational and administrative information to students, staff, managers, or the general public through direct mailing, the various news media, e-mail, the Internet, and personal contact. - Personnel Services.
+Activities concerned with maintaining efficient personnel for the school district, including such activities as supervision, recruitment and placement, staff transfers, maintenance of personnel information, health services, and position control.
+Health services are medical services provided for school district employees, including physical examinations and emergency care.
+In-service training, including seminars, conferences, continuing professional education, tuition reimbursement, and other activities related to the ongoing growth and development of noninstructional personnel, must be recorded as a cost of this function.

+- 7740 Statistical Services.
 Activities concerned with manipulating, relating, and describing statistical information. - 7760 Internal Services.
-Activities concerned with buying, storing, and distributing supplies, furniture, and equipment; duplicating and printing for the school board; and mail room and courier services. - 7790 Other Central Services.
+Activities concerned with purchasing, receiving, storing, and distributing supplies, furniture, and equipment; duplicating and printing for the district school board; and mail room and courier services.

+7790 Other Central Services.